Pakistan’s fertilizer sector is routinely misread because it is analyzed like a normal cyclical industry. It is not.

-Pakistan’s fertilizer sector is often misunderstood because it is analyzed like a normal cyclical industry.
-It is not.
-Fertilizer stocks on the Pakistan Stock Exchange (PSX) are policy-conditioned cash-flow businesses, where margins are shaped more by gas pricing, allocation certainty, and inventory cycles than by demand growth or GDP trends.
+Fertilizer stocks on the Pakistan Stock Exchange (PSX) are policy-conditioned cash-flow businesses, where profitability is shaped far more by gas pricing, allocation certainty, and inventory cycles than by demand growth, GDP trends, or speculative sentiment.

-Fertilizer Demand: Stable, Not Structural Growth
+Fertilizer Demand: Stable, Not a Growth Engine

-| Company | Dec-25 Offtake (‘000 tons) | YoY | MoM | FY-2025 (‘000 tons) | YoY |
+| Company | Dec-25 (‘000 tons) | YoY | MoM | FY-2025 (‘000 tons) | YoY |

 |---|---|---|---|---|---|